 Hi friends, this weekend I finally had the time to write up my guide on Oahu Hawaii.
 This is one of my favorite islands and had a blast both times I’ve been here.
+Hawaii reminds me of beautiful beaches, rainbow sunsets, sea turtles, dolphins, fruity pineapple drinks, palm trees, Hawaiian luau bbq, tiki torches, leis, hibiscus flowers, hula dancing, bamboo forests, tropical smoothies, Polynesian culture, rainbow shave ice and sea cliffs.
 Below are just a few of my favorite sights and food places: Enjoy!

 Hanauma Bay – Beautiful place to go snorkeling; clear blue turquoise waters, go early before 7am to avoid crowds and admission fee